Back IconBack

 Is Living in Los Angeles, CA Expensive?

 Yes, LA is expensive to live in.
-The average cost of living in Los Angeles, California, is 49.8% higher than the national average.
+The average cost of living in Los Angeles area, California, is 52.3% higher than the national average.
 If you're comparing the price of living in Los Angeles with other major cities, housing alone is 153% higher.

 With a $700K budget, you might find a small condo or an older single-family home in LA, whereas the same money can buy a spacious home with a backyard in Phoenix or Houston.
 High prices for food, utilities, transportation, and everyday expenses make careful budgeting key for many middle-class families.